 The Hugo TT 2 can be put into Dac mode.
 It this position the Headphone Amplifier is turned off and the output voltage stabilizes to a line level voltage a Preamp will prefer.

 The Hugo TT 2 no longer utilizes a battery power supply.
 Instead, an external large 15V 4000mA power supply charges six super-capacitors capable of delivering huge reserves of linear dynamic currents when the music demands it.
 It has a peak output of 5A, 9.3V RMS which relates to producing serious power in the headphone amp section.
 At 300 ohms, it produces 1 watt and at 8 ohms it produces 18 watts.

 Yes, you read that correctly.
 Believe it or not, you can now drive, in high gain mode, a pair of speakers from the XLR outputs (as long as they are sensitive and easy to drive).

-Granted I will have to give a caveat that while Rob Watts says this is ok, I will say "do at your own risk".
-We will be producing custom XLR to speaker connections for this use but really the Chord Electronics TToby would be my recommendation when you want to use speakers.
+Granted, I have to give a caveat that while Rob Watts says this is OK, I say "do it at your own risk."
+We will be producing custom XLR to speaker connections for this use, but really the Chord Electronics TToby would be my recommendation when you want to use speakers.

 Hugo TT 2 - Linear Power Supply or Not?